gorazdko/gorazdko.github.io/_posts/2025-07-28-Embracing-The-Full-Self.markdown

 date:   2025-07-28 12:42:43 +0200
 categories: [Toastmasters]
 tags: [Self-help, Psychology, Philosophy]
-description: "My speech I gave on the Toastmasters meeting.
-The meeting theme was: Embracing the Full Self"
+description: "I wrote and delivered this speech for a Toastmasters meeting theme: Embracing the Full Self"
 ---